 IS THERE AN OVERARCHING THEME OR A MESSAGE THAT RUNS THROUGH ALL OF YOUR WORK?

-SH It differs a little bit from collection to collection, but in general, it’s very hard to pinpoint just one theme.
-The angle or my motivation for creating art is to explore fluidity, shape, and colour.
-I like the psychological aspects of a painting and how it acts as a bridge to the world.
-Some themes shape with time, so if I prepare a show, I have a selection of drawings that might only hold a few similarities at first, but eventually they start to gain a bit more direction and cohesion.
-I’m fascinated by this actually, the fact that things can go hand-in-hand automatically.
+SH It differs a little bit from collection to collection.
+Some themes shape with time, so if I prepare a show, I have a selection of drawings that might only hold a few similarities at first, but then start to gain a bit more direction and cohesion.
+I’m fascinated by this actually, the fact that things can all of a sudden go hand-in-hand automatically.

 DO YOU EVER FIND YOURSELF HAVING TO DESCRIBE YOUR SIGNATURE STYLE?